 Once the new Data Sharing Arrangement is established you will be re-directed back to the accredited organisation, who will now be receiving your data.

-Eligible joint accounts can be shared to accredited third-parties by any account owner.
+Eligible joint accounts can be shared to accredited third parties by any account owner.
 All accounts are defaulted to 'enabled for data sharing'.
-Should one joint account owner wish to disable an account from being shared they can do so via internet banking or the app.
+Should one joint account owner wish to disable an account from being shared they can do so via the app or internet banking.

 If you are not registered for internet banking, your account cannot be shared as it is not CDR eligible.